agathoklisx/libved/README.md

     term_get_input (term_t *this)
    (which is going to be published as a separate project, if time permits).

-   It will also has to deal with the terminal escape sequences and returns reliably the code for all the keyboard keys for all the known terminals.
+   It should return reliably the code for all the keyboard keys for all the known terminals.
-   This is easy because is one time job and boring testing, or simply usage from different users on different terminals.
+   But this is easy, because is one time job and boring testing, or simply usage from different users on different terminals.
    The above mentioned function, it looks that it deals well with xterm/linux/urxvt and st from suckless terminals, in 110 lines of code reserved for this.